gitter-badger/start/README.md

 * Go to https://github.com/ethereumbuilders/projects#boards for concepts in development stages
 - [ ] You can reward programmers for their effort by simply mentioning their @username in a comment together with @changetip and the specific amount that you want to send.
 For example "@changetip send 0.01 BTC to @username".

+## Tips

+A token of appreciation goes a long way!
+Mention the lucky @username in a comment together with @changetip and the specific amount that you want to send.
+For example "@changetip send 0.01 BTC to @username" would send 0.01 BTC to @username from your changetip ballance (https://www.changetip.com/money).

 ## Bounties

+Bounties are an excellent way to get things done.
+Make sure to follow the format bellow for easy visibility.

 ### How to create bounties